vives-projectweek-2022/MixedReality/README.md

 ## The Hub

-The hub of the main menu is divided in these sections:
+The hub/the main menu is divided in these sections:

 -  About: here the player can see more information about the game, for example: the creators of the game and more.